Skip to content

 Employee Profiles and Personas

 We store a lot of information about employees when we hire them, but almost none of it is personal.
 They tell us about an employee’s occupation, education, and history, but give us little or no information about what drives them.
-We need to develop better insights with employee personas.
+We need to develop better insights into employee personas.
 For example:

 • How does the person assimilate information?
 Is the person a linear thinker, an intuitive explorer, or something entirely different?